A Few Words About Us

 Jamie is active in the Society for Intercultural Education, Training, and Research (SIETAR) having served as a board member for the Metro NY chapter, and a member of the USA conference planning team.
-She is an active member of the Project Management Institute (PMI), presenting regularly at conferences and webinars in the Americas and a member of the French-American Chamber of Commerce, and the French Institute Alliance Française in New York.
+She is an active member of the Project Management Institute (PMI), presenting regularly at conferences and webinars in the Americas, the French-American Chamber of Commerce, and the French Institute Alliance Française in New York.
 Jamie is also a Chairperson for Georgetown University’s Alumni Admissions Program (AAP) in NYC, overseeing sixty-five alumni interviewers, and a member of their Board of Advisors.